joneswack/ocr-workbench/README.md

 \* the sample image was saved as a PDF file.

-We obtained the following results in our experiments.
+We derived the following comparison from our experiments.
 Speed and memory performance are explicitly measured.
-OCR quality is subjectively graded and compared based on the markdown output.
+OCR quality is subjectively graded and compared based on the markdown output stored in ``data/output/<ocr-method>/<file-name>.md``.

 ### Information About Coca-Cola Volume Growth